There are 14 organized water systems on Mayne Island, of which 12 are MIIWSS members.

 MIID is responsible for potable water supply to the Mayne Island Fire Hall, BC Ambulance Station, and Health Centre buildings.
 A certified Small Water Systems operator is employed to oversee the water systems.

-Meeting times and dates may vary according to the current MIID Board circumstances.
+Meeting times and dates may vary.
 Please refer to www.miidonline.com for current information.
 All MIID Board meetings are open to the public.

 |Number of lots:||1|